 The Holy See

 This comprehensive treatment of the Church's teaching touches upon every facet of the Christian faith.
 While references to marriage and family can be found throughout the Catechism, in order to understand Catholic teaching on infertility, it would be helpful to first read about the "fruitfulness" of marriage at 2366-2372 and the "gift of the child" at 2373-2379.
 The subject of infertility and medical techniques can be found at 2375-2377.
 A discussion on the immorality of artificial insemination can be found at 2376.
 The suffering of infertility is treated in 2374.

-Authored by the U.S. Conference of Catholic Bishops, this pastoral teaching on marriage and infertility brings Catholic moral principles into the discussion on modern reproductive technologies.
+This pastoral teaching on marriage and infertility brings Catholic moral principles into the discussion on modern reproductive technologies.
 The bishops defend the dignity of procreation, reserving it to the conjugal union of spouses.
-The moral and immoral means of remedying infertility are clearly discussed
+The moral and immoral means of remedying infertility are discussed.

-- Ethical Directives for Catholic Hospitals (Fifth Edition) 2009, U.S. Conference of Catholic Bishops
+Ethical Directives for Catholic Hospitals (Sixth Edition) 2018, U.S. Conference of Catholic Bishops.

-Now in its fifth edition, this document provides instruction for health care professionals regarding the mission and scope of their work.
+This document provides instruction for Catholic hospitals and health care professionals regarding the mission and scope of their work.
 Addressing both pastoral and moral issues alike, the bishops provide guidance on the standards expected of those in Christian health care.
 The Directives include instruction on specific moral dilemmas encountered in the health care field including those that pertain to human fertility and life.